 Preliminary piping diagrams of the glycol distribution, for each of the equipment locations that utilize glycol, have been developed and used to estimate the maximum pressure drop at the required flow rates (Figures 21 - 24).
 The resulting flow rates and pressure drops at each location are presented in Table 15.
-A more detailed analysis will be required to verify the piping and valve layouts presented here, especially in regards to whether check valves are required at any locations to prevent backflow.
+A more detailed analysis will be required to verify the piping and valve layouts presented here.

-Title : Antenna Electronics Environmental Control Conceptual Design Description Author: S. Sturgis Date: 06/01/2022 NRAO Doc. #: 020.30.60.00.00-DSN Version: B
+0 Title : Antenna Electronics Environmental Control Conceptual Design Description Author: S. Sturgis Date: 2024-03-14 ngvla NRAO Doc. #: 020.30.60.00.00-DSN Version: C